 The aggressive solution used was made of A.R.
-Sodium chloride to prepare $0.6mol\ dm^{-3}$ concentration in pH=0.7.
+Sodium chloride to prepare $0.6mol dm^{-3}$ concentration in pH = 0.7.
 Doubled distilled water was used for the preparation.
 For each experiment a freshly solution was made.
-Three concentrations of the inhibitor (methionine) were used $(10^{-3}, 5 \times 10^{-3}\ and\ 10^{-2})mol\ dm^{-3}$.
+The concentrations of the inhibitor (glutamic acid) were used $(10^{-3}, 5 \times 10^{-3} \text{ and } 10^{-2}) \text{ mol. } dm^{-3}$ .

-2.3 Potentiostatic polarization measurements
+2.3 Potentiostatic Polarization Measurements:

-The polentiostatic polarization measurements were carried out with aluminium sheets (explained before) having an exposed surface area of $1cm^2$ to corrosive medium [in absence and presence the inhibitor].
+The polentiostatic polarization measurements were carried out with aluminium sheets (explained before) having an exposed surface area of $1cm^2$ to corrosive medium [in absence and presence of the inhibitor].

 The open side of the working electrode (aluminium sheet) was grinded and polished mechanically using wheel machine.
-All samples were grinded via a series grades of emery papers [100, 200,400,800,1200 and 2000] and polished with smooth cloth to a mirror finish.
+All samples were grinded via a series grades of emery papers [100,200,400,800,1200 and 2000] and polished with smooth cloth to a mirror finish.
 The specimen were degreased with acetone and thoroughly washed with distilled water then dried and kept in a desicator until use.

-Polarization measurements were performed in a three electrodes cell with aluminium specimen of $1cm^2$ exposed area, a platinum electrode and silver-silver chloride in saturated KCl solution were used as working, auxiliary (counter) and reference electrodes respectively.

-The measurements were carried out using M lab potentionstat / Galvanostat 200 Germany obtained from Bank Electronic Intelligent Controls Gnb H. It was connected to personal computer desktop the Mlab software cares for controlling the potentiostat, recording and processing data.
+Polarization measurements were performed in a three electrodes cell with aluminium specimen of $1cm^2$ exposed area, a platinum electrode and silver-silver chloride in saturated KCL solution were used as working, auxiliary (counter) and reference electrodes respectively.
+The measurements were carried out using M lab potentionstat / Galvanostat 200 Germany obtained from Bank Electronic Intelligent Controls Gnb H. It was connected to personal computer desktop the M lab software cares for controlling the potentiostat, recording and processing data.
 It provides electrochemical calculations like Tafel line evalution, re-scalling the potential and integrating.

-The experiments were preformed in $0.6mol\ dm^{-3}\ NaCl$ solution of (pH=0.7) in absence and presence of three different concentrations of the inhibitor (methionine) over the temperature range (293-308)K. The experiments were carried out at a scan rate of 2mV/s.
+The experiments were preformed in 0.6mol $dm^{-3}$ NaCL solution of pH = 0.7 in absence and presence of three different concentrations of the inhibitor (glutamic acid) over the temperature range (293-308) K. The experiments were carried out at a scan rate of 2mV/s.

-Corrosion current density (i{corr}) and corrosion potential (E{corr}) were determined from the polarization curve, in addition other informations were obtained such as Tafel slopes $(b_c \ and \ b_a)$ weight loss and penetration values.
+The extrapolating of straight line allows to determination of corrosion current density $(i{corr})$ and corrosion potential $(E{corr})$ , in addition other informations were obtained such as Tafel slopes $(b_c \ and \ b_a)$ weight loss and penetration values.
 In order to test the reproducibility of the results, the experiments were done in triplicate.